 The Israel Palestine Project is fundraising to support final production, translation, design and print expenses.
-The book is being published by Hebrew University in English, Arabic and Hebrew.
+The book is being published by Israel Academic Press in English, Arabic and Hebrew.
 Click here to donate

 Click here to read the Table of Contents and several chapters of A Common Historical Narrative.

 The Israel Palestine Project, as well as many leaders in Israel and Palestine, assert that the source of the conflict since 1882 lies in the disparate narratives developed over time which inform the thinking and actions taken by both sides.
 There has never before been a common historical narrative written and distributed to both Israelis and Palestinians.
 This unprecedented accomplishment will serve as a crucial tool for the transformation of the source of the conflict.